Graduate Entry Medicine - Course Overview

 Upon graduation you will be awarded a primary medical qualification, an MBBS degree, which enables you to start work as a medical practitioner in the UK.

-Entry onto this course will require you to make a substantial commitment to study medicine but with commitment, motivation and hard work comes a lifetime’s reward!
+Entry to this course will require you to make a substantial commitment to study medicine but with commitment, motivation and hard work comes a lifetime’s reward!

 Doctors must take a broad approach to their patients, which requires a sound understanding of biomedical, psychological and social sciences; and the ability to apply these holistically to patient care.